Frequently Asked Questions

 How do students with varying levels ability in different disciplines cope?

 Students are streamed on ability and put into groups according to level and experience.
 This enables students to progress at their own speed and will then be upgraded if necessary.
 Students participate in assessments and receive regular feedback.

 Timetables are individually structured and will be changed each term.
 Each student will have a daily ballet class and contemporary and jazz techniques classes twice a week.
 Students will also study partnering, choreography and academic studies.
 Dependent on the students area of specialism, students will then have the opportunity of choosing a range of supplementary core techniques and options including drama, singing, hip hop, Cunningham, contact improvisation etc.

 What performance opportunities are there?

 There are many performances opportunities throughout the training, including the Spring Showcase, performance collaborations with design students from Central Saint Martin’s and end of year productions.
-Third year students work towards a final production in their chosen specialisation and have the experience of taking the shows on tour.
+Third year students work towards a final production within one of four performing companies and have the experience of taking the shows on tour.

 Where do students live?